QA Engineer: Career Path, Salary, and Skills

 Reality

-Professional QA involves systematic test design using well-established techniques — equivalence partitioning, boundary value analysis, state transition testing.
-Automation QA engineers write production-grade code, build test frameworks, and integrate tests into CI/CD pipelines.
-The role requires analytical thinking, technical skills, and deep understanding of how software systems work.
+Professional QA uses systematic test design — equivalence partitioning, boundary value analysis, state transition testing.
+Automation engineers write production code, build frameworks, and integrate into CI/CD.
+The role demands analytical thinking.

 Myth